-Notice: The content in this post may be out of date, please refer to the Auto Mapping Components page in the Fluent NHibernate Wiki for the latest version.
+Notice: The content in this post may be out of date, please refer to the Auto Mapping page in the Fluent NHibernate Wiki for the latest version.

 I’ve just committed a change that should allow automatic mapping of simple components; by simple, I mean components that just map properties, nothing fancy.
 I’ll be looking to expand this functionality in the future, but for the time being any kind of relationships aren’t supported within components.
 With that in mind, I’ll walk through how to automap your components.